TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision_Overview.md

 - 50 questions in exam that affect score
 - You need 750/1000 to pass
 - Includes 15 unscored questions that do not affect your score
+- 3 hour to complete
+- Mark questions for later review
+- No partial credit for multiple response questions

 > [!CAUTION]
 > Practice feature engineering